pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 operation of nanomotors in simple geometries.
 Still, testing geometrical effects or including fluctuating behaviour is best done using numerical simulations.
-A successful modeling strategy was started by Rückner and Kapral REFREF in 2007.
+A successful modeling strategy was started by Rückner and Kapral in 2007 :cite:`ruckner_kapral_prl_2007`.
 It builds on a particle-based fluid, explicitly the Multiparticle Collision Dynamics (MPCD) algorithm.
 The flexibility of particle-based simulations allowed for numerous extensions of their work to Janus particles, polymer nanomotors, various chemical kinetics,